PLA vs ABS or ABS vs PLA? These are two of the most commonly used 3D printing filaments.

 ABS, which stands for acrylonitrile butadiene styrene, is a thermoplastic filament.
 As opposed to PLA filament, ABS is a bit more technical and may be more challenging for new 3D printing users.
 ABS is a stiff 3D printing material and it is impact and heat resistant.
 Common applications for ABS include end-use tools, moving parts, and parts that have to withstand high mechanical stress.

 Both ABS and PLA have unique properties and applications.
 Let’s get a bit more specific.

-While PLA and ABS are both plastics, they are often used for very different applications.
-ABS is often used for engineering and manufacturing purposes as it is a rigid material that is able to withstand high impact.
+- While PLA and ABS are both plastics, they are often used for very different applications.
+ABS is often used for engineering and manufacturing purposes as it is a rigid material that can withstand high impact.
 Its durability makes it common for end-use products, especially as protective cases, like on suitcases or phone cases.

-When it comes down to the strength of both materials, ABS is definitely the winner.
+When it comes down to the strength of both materials, ABS filament is definitely the winner.
 ABS is stiff, impact-resistant, and durable.
-It is able to take a blow or vibrations much better than PLA can.
+It can take a blow or vibrations much better than PLA can.
 Even at lower temperatures, ABS has a higher impact resistance than PLA.
 ABS is also more water-resistant than PLA.

 PLA vs ABS Melting Temperature

 PLA can withstand operating temperatures of 50°C and has a glass transition temperature of 57°C. Generally, PLA is not able to withstand high temperatures.
 On the opposite hand, ABS has a much higher temperature resistance.
 As it is amorphous, it does not completely melt, but it has a glass transition temperature of 80° and 114°C.

 Ultimately, when it comes down to choosing ABS vs PLA, your final decision will always depend on your reason for printing.
 If you are a beginner at 3D printing or need to print detailed projects that don’t require a lot of functionality, consider PLA.